catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 * simple tools for testing these assumptions
 * prioritizing assumptions for testing

+Afterwards, you'll be able to
+have your code automatically check that the important assumptions haven't been broken.

 While faulty assumptions lurk everywhere, we'll focus here on assumptions about your *data*.

+Speaking of data,
+we have a dataset at `data/pr_gen_fuel_monthly.parquet`, which we'll be using for concrete examples through the rest of the lesson.
+It contains fuel consumption and electricity generation information, split out by generation unit and reported monthly, for all of Puerto Rico.
+This data was collected by the EIA in form EIA 923.

 ## What is an assumption anyways?